 We went to the same church and noticed that there was not a lot of evangelism going on.
 We both felt it would be good to share our faith with other people.
 So we decided to focus on students, partly because Jena was a student at the time.

-Someone suggested that we contact Campus Crusade for Christ.
+Someone suggested that we contact Cru.
 And that is how we got hooked up with staff members in Ukraine, specifically the catalytic branch called “Link.”

 Jena and I connected with two staff members that lived in Kiev.
 We began to get training and discipleship from them.
 They would call regularly to help us plan out the ministry and think through the why’s behind what we were doing.

 Every 3-6 months, the team in Kiev would host a retreat for encouragement and training.
 I got to know mission-minded people from other cities that way.